 Freeze the fruit for a few hour prior to make a smoothie for an ice cold smoothie.
 This helps so that less ice is needed, and the smoothie retains it's flavor better.
 Use 1 cup of fruit total if making a single serving smoothie.
 Common fruit options are listed below, mix and match to make your favorite combination!

 Add protein to make the smoothie a balanced meal option.
 Here are some idea's for increasing protein:

 - Use 1 scoop of protein powder (I prefer the whey protein powder made by Bio-Chem, however any brand will work

 - Use skim milk (omit other liquid if using skim milk as your protein).
 Skim milk has 8 grams of protein per cup, versus other liquids such as Almond milk, which only provide 1 gram protein per cup.

 Add a form of healthy fat to your smoothie to make an extra healthy smoothie.
 Healthy fats help your body absorb vitamins and nutrients better.
-Use 1 Tbsp of fat per serving of smoothie.
+Use 1 tablespoon of fat per serving of smoothie.
 Here are some ideas for healthy fats: